leonardlib/angular-laravel-docker/README.md

 # Angular, Laravel and Docker
-Docker image to for Angular and Laravel deployment to use with Travis and Kubernetes Engine.
+Docker image to for Angular and Laravel deployment.